The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 With mortgage rates trending up and home prices still climbing, more borrowers are looking to adjustable-rate mortgages.
 This type of mortgage can be a more affordable means to get into a home, especially as higher rates on fixed mortgages begin to price some borrowers out — but is it worth the risk?
+Here’s how to know if you should get an adjustable-rate mortgage.

-Why ARMs are back
+Why ARMs are popular right now

 Adjustable-rate mortgages, or ARMs, come with lower fixed interest rates for an initial period, after which the rate moves up or down at regular intervals for the remainder of the loan’s term.